 Reduced congestion may also lead to more social interaction, more community activities and less isolation, as people feel safer and more confident being out and about in the area.

 These aims support our priorities of promoting sustainable travel choices and reducing traffic in residential areas.

-See further information about The Groves low traffic neighbourhood trial:
+See further information about The Groves low traffic neighbourhood:

 - The Groves Decision